atet/virtual/README.md

 **Recall from the previous tutorials where we made a fun multiplayer Craft server and a Nextcloud file server**

 * You had to _wait_ while burning the OS, _wait_ for OS install, _wait_ for updates, _wait_ while installing dependencies, _wait_ _wait_ _wait_...
-* If you were lucky enough to make a mistake and start over, you would've experienced the joys of.. **more coffee breaks**
+* If you were _lucky_ enough to make a mistake and start over, you would've experienced the joys of.. **_more coffee breaks_**

-**This tutorial will setup your Pi Zero to quickly install and configure applications through _virtualization_, where:**
+**This tutorial will setup your Pi Zero to quickly install and configure programs through _virtualization_, where:**

 * Mistakes won't permanently affect your Pi's operating system
 * How you install and configure programs are precisely written out as a document
-* You can use pre-made instructions to get a head start on installing applications
+* You can use pre-made instructions to get a head start on installing programs and their dependencies

 [Back to Top](#table-of-contents)